VinceEmond/family-tree/FamilyEchoConversion.md

 - Click "Convert CSV To JSON via Template"
 - Click "Download Result" at the bottom of the page

+### Manual Adjustments + Find and replace

+- Make sure everyone has a name
+- Find and Erase
+  - "mid": ,
+  - "fid": ,
+  - "pids": [],
+  - 0000-00-00
+- Find and replace
+  - -00
+    - Replace with: -01
+- Make sure there's no blank nodes at the bottom of the file
+- If someone has two ex-partners, make sure to manually add their IDs into the pids array

 ### Import into FamilyTreeJS App

 - If everything worked properly you should have all the correctly formatted fields required for the FamilyTreeJS app

+### Exceptions to Consider

+- Nicknames in Family Echo cause issues
+- Multiple Ex Partners causes issues
+- Ex Partners are not considered partners in Family Echo therefor need to be relinked

 ### Useful links